HIV prevention with PEP, PrEP, and ART medications

-It’s great that you recognize that there are ways to be sexually active with your partner while also minimizing your risk of contracting human immunodeficiency virus (HIV).
-You mentioned four critical ways that HIV risk can be minimized, both before and after potentially infectious contact.
-Since you and your husband are in what is referred to as a HIV-discordant or sero-discordant relationship (where one of the two of you, not both, are HIV positive), understanding the many medications that may help reduce the risk of HIV transmission can go a long way to fostering a healthy, safer, and fulfilling sex life.
+It’s great that you’re thinking about ways to be sexually active with your partner while also minimizing your risk of contracting human immunodeficiency virus (HIV).
+HIV spreads through the exchange of bodily fluids including blood, semen, vaginal and rectal fluids, and breast milk from a person who lives with HIV.
+Since you and your husband are in what is referred to as a HIV-discordant or serodiscordant relationship (where one of the two of you, not both, are living with HIV), understanding the various medications and methods that may help reduce the risk of HIV transmission can go a long way in fostering a healthy, safer, and fulfilling sex life.